wiryawanadipa/adipa/README.md

 For live demo: https://wiryawanadipa.com only for v1.0.0++

 Info about this theme:
-1. Built in Wordpress version 6.0.2 with PHP 7.4.30 and MariaDB 10.6.7 environment (if that matters)
+1. Built in Wordpress version 6.0.2 (should be worked flawlessly from version 5.9.0) with PHP 7.4.30 and MariaDB 10.6.7 environment (if that matters)
 2. Bootstrap 5.2.0 (grid system) & custom CSS
 3. Font Awesome 6.1.2 (free version) for icon
 4. Poppins Font